2 Part Course |

 • Double-check section and sub-section headers

-• Why you should ask yourself in each sentence: is this already mentioned elsewhere?
+• Why you should ask yourself in each sentence: Is this already mentioned elsewhere?

 • Making sure your work is diverse at every level